nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Deleting past appointment for patient: `delappt`

-Deletes the specified patient most recent past appointment in checkUp.
+Deletes the most recent past appointment of the patient specified by the index number used in the patient list panel.

 Format: `delappt INDEX`

-* Past appointment is removed for a patient at the specified `INDEX`.
-* The index refers to the index number showed in the displayed patient list.
 * The index **must be a positive integer**, eg. 1, 2, 3...

 Examples: